 Many banks and building society offer a group bank account that requires more than one signature for each transaction - which is good for accountability.
-You usually need a group name, constitution and an extract from your minutes authorising named people to set the account up.
+You'll need a group name, constitution and an extract from your minutes authorising named people to set the account up.

 In order to be effective long term there are a number of issues that you need to consider – and bearing them in mind from the beginning should give you an easier ride.
 Many of these issues overlap - for example, being more strategic will make it easier to be sustainable.
 Check out the resources section on our website for more in depth support.

 An agreed plan for your project or campaign can help you pull together towards a limited number of objectives.
 In order to make your plan more strategic, try to: